 |February 17 – March 23, 2022||$165||$185|

 We’ve partnered with Ship Sticks to simplify the way you travel to Pine Needles Lodge & Golf Club.
 Visit shipsticks.com to learn more about shipping your clubs and/or luggage in advance of your upcoming trip.

 Located on the far side of the historic driving range at Pine Needles, our four-hole practice loop will challenge your short game.
 Known simply as The Loop, this short course features three par 3s and a short par 4, aptly named The Strait, The Wee, The Gibraltar and The Postage Stamp.
 The greens were restored in 2017 and feature a new strain of zoysia grass, which provides an impeccable putting surface.
-Access to The Loop is on a first-come, first-served basis.
+Access to The Loop is on a first-come, first-served basis to resort guests.
 So grab your putter, wedge and friends, and enjoy The Loop with our compliments.

 Just across town, Southern Pines Golf Club offers 18 of perhaps the most rewarding golf holes in the Sandhills region.
 A true shotmaker’s golf course, Ross gives players options.
 At 6,500 yards, this extraordinary course challenges every level of play through a variety of shots from the tee and even more challenges into the greens.